brichwin/canvas-rce-html-output-from-latex-on-overleaf/README.md

 ## Tips for using the HTML in Canvas

-- Keep the HTML and its image files together; the HTML uses relative image paths.
+- Keep the HTML and the css and image files together; the HTML uses relative image paths to the same folder as the .html file.
 - Canvas will strip some HTML/CSS code in the file depending on your institution’s settings.
-You will need to inline the CSS into the element `style` attributes.
+You will need to inline the CSS into the element `style` attributes if using the HTML in the Canvas RCE.
+See the [Canvas HTML Uploader (designed for uploading make4ht content)](https://github.com/brichwin/canvas-rce-html-uploader) repo for a tool that automates this.

 ## Troubleshooting